Whoever controls the record

 Without Apostillum

-Attorney receives a bar complaint alleging reliance on unverified AI output.
+An attorney receives a bar complaint alleging reliance on unverified AI output.
 She verified every citation manually — but has no record of doing so.
-Her ChatGPT history is on OpenAI's servers, unverifiable, and outside her control.
+Her chat history sits on the provider's servers, unverifiable and outside her control.
 The careful attorney and the reckless attorney look identical.

 With Apostillum

-The same attorney exports a sealed record showing her prompt at 2:14 PM asking the AI to verify citations, the AI's response, and her follow-up corrections — all sealed with three independent timestamps before the complaint was filed.
+The same attorney exports a sealed record showing her 2:14 PM prompt asking the AI to verify citations, the response, and her follow-up corrections — all sealed with three independent timestamps before the complaint was filed.
 Her diligence is visible and provable.

 A screenshot